Home » View by Theme » Easy How to Draw Tutorials » Misc » How to Draw a Soccer Ball: Easy Step-by-Step Art Lesson for Kids

 Bonus Tip: Color the black pentagon shapes first with a black crayon, and then trace the other seam lines with a light gray crayon.
 The result is a nice subtle shadow that gives the ball slightly padded look.

-Subscribe to “The Daily Draw” below to get this instant download!
+Subscribe to “The Daily Draw” to get this tutorial!

 Soccer Ball Coloring Page